bhoamikhona/react/Section 05/README.md

 - So, a component tree like this is perfect to understand these kinds of relationships between components.
 - This is all you need to know about components for now.
 - We will go really deep into some important concepts like re-usability later, but for now, let's start to put some of these concepts into practice.

+### Creating and Reusing a Component

+- In React, we write new components using functions.
+- There are two important rules when we write components as functions:
+  - First, the function name needs to start with an uppercase letter.
+  - Second, the function needs to return some markup - usually in the form of JSX but, we can even return nothing by returning `null`.
+- Each component can only return exactly one element.
+So, if you want to return more than one element, wrap those elements inside a `<div>`.

+> [!NOTE]
+>
+> By nesting components, we do not mean we write the component function inside another component function.
+>
+> NOTE that nesting component function declarations will work but, it is a very bad idea for reasons that we will learn later.
+>
+> What it actually means is that we call/use one component inside of another.

+> [!TIP]
+>
+> All the assets of the app goes into the public folder.
+>
+> This is because the Webpack i.e. the module bundler will then automatically get them from there.

+- To re-use a component, we simply call/use it several times.

 ## Author